-- 4. A student who has gained at least 240 credits, of which:- - (a) at least 160 credits have been gained in modules identified by Arts Regulation 2 (i) (vii) above; - (b) at least 80 credits have been gained at 2000 level may be admitted to an Honours Degree programme.
+- 4. A student who has gained at least 240 credits, of which:- - (a) at least 160 credits have been gained in modules identified by Arts Regulation 2 (i) (viii) above; - (b) at least 80 credits have been gained at 2000 level and meets all other programme rules and requirements, may be permitted entry to an Honours Degree programme in accordance with the Policy on Entry to Honours.

-A student having satisfied (a) and (b) but gained less than 240 credits may be permitted, with the permission of the Head(s) of School concerned, to enter an Honours programme and to attend additional 1000 or 2000 level modules worth up to 40 credits in the first year of the Honours programme.
+A student having satisfied (a) and (b) but gained less than 240 credits may be permitted to enter an Honours programme and to attend one additional 1000 or 2000 level module worth up to 30 credits in the first year of the Honours programme.
 No student may be permitted to proceed to the final year of the Honours programme who has gained fewer than 240 credits in 1000 and 2000 level modules in accordance with (a) and (b).